 4+1 BS+MS Program

 Since the knowledge required for state-of-the-art design is much greater than can be gained in a four-year Bachelor of Science program, a master’s degree is now considered the “career” degree in the Electrical and Computer Engineering field.
-An ECE graduate who enters the field with a B.S. degree is expected to obtain a master’s degree as part of his/her long term career advancement.
+An ECE graduate who enters the field with a B.S. degree is expected to obtain a master’s degree as part of their long term career advancement.
 Graduates who enter the profession with master’s degrees start with considerably higher salaries and are eligible for more advanced positions.

 The usual time required to earn a B.S. in Electrical Engineering or a B.S. in Computer Engineering and an M.S. in Electrical and Computer Engineering is four years for the B.S. and an additional five quarters for the M.S.
 The Fast Track B.S.+M.S. program significantly shortens this path for top students by allowing up to 20 credits of ECE graduate credits to be used for both the Bachelor of Science in Electrical Engineering degree or Bachelor of Science in Computer Engineering, and the Master of Science in Electrical and Computer Engineering.